piwheels/piwheels/docs/slaves.rst

 11. The build slave is now free to destroy all resources associated with the build, and returns to step 3 ("IDLE").

+If at any point, the master takes more than 60 seconds to respond to a slave's request, the slave will assume the master has disappeared.
+If a build is still active, it will be cleaned up and terminated, the connection to the master will be closed, the slave's ID will be reset and the slave must restart the protocol from the top ("HELLO").

+This permits the master to be upgraded or replaced without having to shutdown and restart the slaves manually.
+It is possible that the master is restarted too fast for the slave to notice.
+In this case the slave's next message will be mis-interpreted by the master as an invalid initial message, and it will be ignored.
+However, this is acceptable behaviour as the re-connection protocol described above will then effectively restart the slave after the 60 second timeout has elapsed.

 .. _file-juggler-protocol: